Analog Devices (NASDAQ:ADI) Releases Earnings Results

-Analog Devices (NASDAQ:ADI – Get Rating) issued its earnings results on Wednesday.
-The semiconductor company reported $2.75 earnings per share for the quarter, beating analysts’ consensus estimates of $2.60 by $0.15, RTT News reports.
-The firm had revenue of $3.25 billion for the quarter, compared to the consensus estimate of $3.15 billion.
+Analog Devices (NASDAQ:ADI – Get Rating) announced its quarterly earnings data on Wednesday.
+The semiconductor company reported $2.75 EPS for the quarter, topping analysts’ consensus estimates of $2.60 by $0.15, RTT News reports.
 Analog Devices had a return on equity of 14.69% and a net margin of 27.27%.
-The company’s revenue was up 21.1% compared to the same quarter last year.
-During the same quarter last year, the business posted $1.94 EPS.
+The company had revenue of $3.25 billion during the quarter, compared to the consensus estimate of $3.15 billion.
+During the same quarter last year, the company earned $1.94 EPS.
+The company’s quarterly revenue was up 21.1% on a year-over-year basis.
 Analog Devices updated its Q2 guidance to $2.65-2.85 EPS and its Q2 2023 guidance to $2.65-$2.85 EPS.

 Analog Devices Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 8th.
-Investors of record on Monday, February 27th will be issued a dividend of $0.86 per share.
-This represents a $3.44 dividend on an annualized basis and a dividend yield of 1.78%.
-This is a boost from Analog Devices’s previous quarterly dividend of $0.76.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 8th.
+Shareholders of record on Monday, February 27th will be issued a dividend of $0.86 per share.
 The ex-dividend date of this dividend is Friday, February 24th.
-Analog Devices’s dividend payout ratio (DPR) is currently 45.85%.
+This is a positive change from Analog Devices’s previous quarterly dividend of $0.76.
+This represents a $3.44 annualized dividend and a yield of 1.79%.
+Analog Devices’s payout ratio is currently 45.85%.

 Analog Devices, Inc is a global high-performance semiconductor company, which engages in the design, development, manufacture, and marketing of integrated circuits (ICs).
 It produces a range of innovative products, including data converters, amplifiers and linear products, radio frequency (RF) ICs, power management products, sensors based on micro electromechanical systems (MEMS) technology and other sensors, and processing products, including DSP and other processors.